Call for an appointment today 01372 363060

 It depends on the state of the bone in your jaw.
 Your dentist will arrange for a number of special tests to assess the amount of bone still there.
 If there is not enough, or if it isn’t healthy enough, it may not be possible to place implants without grafting bone into the area first.

 Dental implant treatment is typically carried out under local anaesthetic.
 The treatment is very similar to a minor surgical operation.
 There may be a small amount of discomfort or pressure, but the procedure should not be painful.

 Placing the implants requires a small operation.
 This can usually be carried out with an injection only.
 For nervous people we can offer sedation.

 You will not feel any pain at the time, but you may feel some discomfort during the week following the surgery.
 This is usually due to having stitches in place, and the normal healing process.

 It is better to let the implants bond (integrate) with the bone first.
-This takes at least 3 months in the lower jaw and 6 months in the upper jaw.
+This takes at least 3 months.
 If you are having one, two or three teeth replaced, you will have a temporary restoration in the meantime.
 If you have complete dentures, then you can wear them throughout the healing period once they have been adjusted after the surgery.

-This is variable but can take up to 12 months from the initial assessment to the final fitting, although it is usually les.
-However, if only the lower jaw is involved then it may only take around 5 months.
+This is variable but can often be completed in 3 months if the bone has completely healed.
+Following an extraction there is usually an extra minimum of 3 months wait.
 A lot depends on how complicated your treatment is.
 Your dentist will be able to give you a timetable once the surgery has been done.